Authentication using Okta, a cloud-based identity management service, is available in Octopus 3.16 and later.

 Octopus now integrates with Let's Encrypt making it easier to setup SSL on your Octopus Server.

-You should see the General Settings for the app you have just created.
-For the Allowed grant types ensure that both Implicit (Hybrid) and Allow ID Token with implicit grant type are checked.
+Under the General Settings for the app you have just created, ensure that Implicit (Hybrid) and Allow ID Token with implicit grant type are both checked, under the Allowed grant types.
 Click the Save button to continue.

-If you want to allow users to log in directly from Okta, you should change the Login initiated by to Either Okta or App.
-You should also configure it to Redirect to app to initiate login and then set Auto Login to true in Octopus.
+If you want to allow users to log in directly from Okta then change the Login initiated by to Either Okta or App, set Login flow to Redirect to app to initiate login, and set the Initiate login URI to

 OpenID Connect Settings